Equal Opportunity Notification

 These rights transfer to from the parents to a student who is 18 years old or an emancipated minor under State law.

 The Northern Lebanon School District addresses these requirements in policy 235.1.
 Parents will also be provided an opportunity to review any pertinent surveys.
-Following is a list of the specific activities and surveys covered under this requirement:
+Following is a list of the specific activities and surveys covered under this requirement with notification to parents annually at the beginning of the school year of the specific or approximate dates when the activities are scheduled or expected to be scheduled:

 - Collection, disclosure, or use of personal information for marketing, sales or other distribution.